 Come and see where natural surroundings, art, and architecture converge to bring a historic home to life.

 More information at BonnetHouse.org

 By the time early settler Hugh Taylor Birch purchased the Bonnet House site in 1895, the grounds had already witnessed 4,000 years of Florida history.
-A shell heap left by the Tequesta people indicates that human activity on the site dates back to 2,000 B.C. while further archaeological evidence suggests that the grounds saw one of the first sites of Spanish contact with the New World.
-A walk along the nature trail allows you to step back in time and experience a rare piece of old South Florida.
-In visiting here, you’ll walk up the paths of the Birch and Bartlett families and cross the past of much earlier inhabitants of this area such as the Tequesta people, who occupy these coastal areas from 2000 BC to 1700 AD.
+A shell heap left by the Tequesta people indicates that human activity on the site dates back to 2,000 B.C.
+At the same time, further archaeological evidence suggests that the grounds saw one of the first sites of Spanish contact with the New World.
+Walking along the nature trail lets you step back in time and experience a rare piece of old South Florida.
+In visiting here, you’ll walk up the paths of the Birch and Bartlett families and cross the past of much earlier inhabitants of this area, such as the Tequesta people, who occupy these coastal areas from 2000 BC to 1700 AD.

-Bonnet House is situated on the coastal barrier island with the Atlantic Ocean to the east and the Intracoastal waterway to the west.
-Barrier islands protect the mainland from the impact of the ocean tides and currents and provide habitat for many kinds of wildlife.
+Bonnet House is situated on the coastal barrier island with the Atlantic Ocean to the east and the Intracoastal Waterway to the west.
+Barrier islands protect the mainland from the impact of ocean tides and currents and provide a habitat for many wildlife.
 The vast majority of the natural environment of the barrier island has been lost today to commercial development.
 The bonnet house estate and nearby Hugh Taylor Birch State Park are significant remnants of this coastal wilderness in Broward County.

 - Subscribe to CPG YouTube Video Channel